mrball47/fin-321/hedging-project/stage1-decisions.md

 To mitigate this currency risk, we are evaluating three hedging strategies:

-* **Forward Market Hedge:** We can lock in a guaranteed exchange rate today (the 1-year forward rate is currently quoted at 1.0935).
+* **Forward Contracts:** Lock in a guaranteed exchange rate today (the 1-year forward rate is currently quoted at 1.0935).

   * **Pros:** Provides 100% certainty for future USD cash flows with zero upfront cash cost.
   * **Cons:** Eliminates any upside profit potential if the Euro appreciates.

-* **Options Contracts:** We can purchase a put option on the Euro, granting us the right to sell our Euros at a fixed strike rate.
+* **Options Contracts:** Purchase a put option on the Euro, granting us the right to sell them at a fixed strike rate.

   * **Pros:** Establishes a firm floor against Euro depreciation while capturing potential upside if the Euro strengthens.
   * **Cons:** Requires an immediate premium payment ($0.019 per contract).

-* **Money Market Hedge:** We can borrow against the expected Euro receivable today, convert the funds to USD at the current spot rate, and use the incoming Euro payment to retire the debt next year.
+* **Money Market Hedge:** Borrow against the expected Euro receivable today, convert the funds to USD at the current spot rate, and use the incoming Euro payment to retire the debt next year.

   * **Pros:** Locks in a known USD value today and provides immediate liquidity for operations.
   * **Cons:** Consumes existing balance sheet capacity and ties up corporate credit lines.